-A Thai herbal compress treatment can be used as is, stand-alone, or in conjunction with Thai Massage, and it’s usually done to soothe or to relieve pain and inflammations, or to prepare or soothe the body (or body parts) before or after deeper therapeutic Sib Sen Energy lines and Thai acupressure work.
+A Thai herbal compress treatment can be used as is, stand-alone, or in conjunction with Thai Massage, and treatments are applied to relieve pain and inflammations, or to prepare or soothe the body or body parts before or after deeper therapeutic massage therapy, Sen Energy Line treatments, and acupressure work.

 In modern societies, people are often rather tensed, having lots of muscle tissue contractions, while experiencing stiffness, poorly functioning articulations, and a poor blood circulation, and the like.
-Subsequently, when giving Thai Massage, it’s often not possible to immediately start with deep acupressure work on the Thai Sen Energy Lines; one simply cannot penetrate and reach the Sen Lines, besides of the extra pain while doing so would inflict.
+Subsequently, when giving Thai Massage, it’s often not possible to immediately start with deep acupressure work on the Thai Sen Energy Lines; one simply cannot penetrate and reach the Sen Lines, besides of the extra pain with doing so would inflict.

 Thus, in cases such as mentioned above, applying hot therapies beforehand can prove to be very beneficial to prepare a client for deeper therapeutic work.
 Thai hot herbal compresses applied along the Sen Lines and joints are an excellent way to do this.